wordslab-org/wordslab-website/docs/index.md

            * RHEL/CentOS: yum install qemu-kvm
            * SUSE: zypper install qemu
         - 10 GB of free disk space
-        - Admin privileges are only needed to:
-           * install cpu-checker qemu qemu-utils qemu-kvm
+        - Admin privileges are only needed to install cpu-checker qemu qemu-utils qemu-kvm

     === "macOS"

         - macOS	10.15+ x64
         - 10 GB of free disk space
-        - Admin privileges are only needed to:
+        - Admin privileges are only needed to install homebrew
-           * install homebrew

 !!! info "Prerequisites to use a GPU in local virtual machine"